vsaarinen/home-automation/README.md

 Lights are controlled via [cheap radio-controlled plugs](http://www.clasohlson.com/fi/Kaukokytkinsarja-3-kpl-Nexa-PE-3/36-4602).
 The remote control for these has been rewired to take commands from a [Particle](https://www.particle.io/products/hardware/photon-wifi-dev-kit)
 Spark Core.
+A [Homebridge](https://github.com/nfarina/homebridge) server is set up with a [custom plugin](homebridge-lights/) to be able to control and query lights via HomeKit and Siri.

 Light, temperature and pressure data comes from an [Electric Imp](https://www.sparkfun.com/products/11395).
-Data about whether someone is home comes from a custom iOS app.
+Data about whether someone is home comes from [Locative](https://www.locative.io/).

 ## Setup